randomstring/WeasleyClock/BuildLog.md

 # TODO

-* test painting hands with metalic paint
+* test painting hands with metallic paint
-* create code/algorithm to reliably detect when people ar bicycling for the Quidditch state
+* create code/algorithm to reliably detect when people are bicycling for the Quidditch state

 # Specification